aws/aws-sdk-net-extensions-cognito/README.md

 [Amazon.Extensions.CognitoAuthentication](https://www.nuget.org/packages/Amazon.Extensions.CognitoAuthentication/) simplifies the authentication process of [Amazon Cognito User Pools](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools.html) for .NET developers.

-It allows you to use various authentication methods for Amazon Cognito User Pools with only a few short method calls, along with making the process intuitive.
+It allows you to use various authentication methods for Amazon Cognito User Pools with only a few short method calls, and makes the process intuitive.

 [Learn more about Amazon Cognito User Pools.](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-getting-started.html)